Familiar to Millions

-Familiar to Millions is a live album by English rock band Oasis.
-It was released on 13 November 2000 by Big Brother Recordings.
-The album was recorded at Wembley Stadium on 22 July 2000.
-It debuted at No. 5 in the UK charts with 57,000 copies sold in the first week.
+Familiar to Millions is a live album by English rock band Oasis, recorded at Wembley Stadium on 21 July 2000.
+It was released on 13 November 2000 by Big Brother Recordings, debuting at No. 5 in the UK charts with 57,000 copies sold in the first week.
 To date Familiar to Millions has sold around 310,000 copies in Britain alone (Platinum), about 70,000 copies in the United States and an estimated 1 million copies worldwide.
 The album was initially released simultaneously on six formats: DVD, VHS, double CD, double cassette, triple vinyl, and double MiniDisc.

 Track listing

 All songs written by Noel Gallagher, except where noted.
 The disc division and track lengths below are taken from the double-CD edition of the album.